 - PHYS 1101 with a minimum grade of “C” or PHYS 1120 with a minimum grade of “C”

-All students must meet the following minimum requirements for a Bachelor of Science at KPU:
+All students must meet the following minimum requirements:

-- 18 credits of breadth electives (see Electives below) including:
+- 18 credits of breadth electives (see Electives below) including at least 3 credits from a course at the 3000 level or higher.
+These must include:

 - at least 12 credits from courses that are offered outside the Faculty of Science & Horticulture; and